3. Running a Tournament

 3.6 After the Tournament

-You should send the results to the Tournament Results coordinator (email to results at britgo.org) as soon as possible after the tournament.
-His preferred format is the output file from GoDraw, but if you have done the draw by hand, a copy of the draw sheets with results will do.
+You should send the results to the Tournament Results coordinators (email to results at britgo.org) as soon as possible after the tournament.
+Their preferred format is the file from GoDraw (.gdt), but if you have done the draw by hand, a copy of the draw sheets with results will do.
 Even if you have done the draw by hand, it is possible to use GoDraw to recreate the pairing after the tournament and then send in the file.

-You should also send a short report to the Tournament Coordinator (email to tournament-coordinator at britgo.org) for the news web page, listing prize winners and anything else notable plus pictures too.
+You should also send a short report to the News Web Editor (email to web-news-editor at britgo.org) for the news web page, listing prize winners and anything else notable, plus pictures too.

 The Levy should be sent to the Treasurer using this form to specify it and pay via the linked Payment page.
 Arrangements should be made for our sets to reach the next tournament.
 Written letters of thanks should be sent to any sponsors, including the owners of premises used.